 "Just not around people.
 Are you done growing?"

 "I don't know.
-It seems like it.
+It seems that way.
 For now, at least."

 "I hope not," Mya chimes in, extending her hand to Louanne.
 "Hi, I'm Mya, Gerald's wedding date."

 "Oh!
-It's nice to meet you!
+Nice to meet you!
 I'm Louanne Evans."

 "That's an awesome dress.
 Love the hat!"

-"And you have quite the ensemble yourself, dear.
-So tell me, how did you two find each other?"
+"You have quite the ensemble yourself, dear.
+So, tell me, how did you two find each other?"

 "You prefer your men large?"

 "Not strictly guys.
-I prefer the term pansexual macrophille."
+I prefer the term pansexual macrophile."

 Mya nods enthusiastically.
-"It is the one thing I can say I wanted more than anything else."
+"It is the one thing I wanted more than anything else."

 Louanne chuckles, delighted by Mya's candor.
 "Such self-awareness is rare at your age.
-I admire you."
+I admire it."

 "Aw, thanks!
-Now, if you'll excuse me, I gotta pee before this thing gets started."
+Well, pardon me.
+I gotta pee before things get started."
 Louanne and I watch as Mya sprints toward the restrooms, barreling through several conversations along the way.
 Louanne takes a final pull of her cigarette.